 Red, orange and yellow ties go well with a navy blue or charcoal suit which is a great pairing if you are giving a presentation or running a meeting.

 With the amount of ties available today it's no question why men get confused when trying to match up with their shirts and jackets.

-There seems to be new types of ties cropping up everyday.
+There seem to be new types of ties cropping up every day.

-To eliminate the fluff, we have laid out 9 style of tie for you in order of importance and versatility you should consider purchasing in this detailed article here:
+To eliminate the fluff, we have laid out 9 styles of tie for you in order of importance and versatility you should consider purchasing in this detailed article here:

 When it comes to necktie fabrivs and materials – here are the basics